Labs64/GuideChimp/README.md

 ### 2) Installing with Node.js / npm

-Guide Chimp is available on [npmjs](https://www.npmjs.com/package/guidechimp).
+GuideChimp is available on [npmjs](https://www.npmjs.com/package/guidechimp).
 Add the following to your `package.json` file and then run `npm install`:
 ```
 "dependencies": {
     "guidechimp": "x.y.z"